shashwatop3/FinDash_/DEPLOYMENT.md

-# 🚀 Deployment Guide for FinPro
+# 🚀 Deployment Guide for FinDash

 ## Quick Deploy to Vercel